-According to Celonis’s 2024 Process Intelligence report, the median time-to-value for business process automation is 6 weeks.
+Celonis’s 2024 Process Intelligence report puts the median time-to-value for business process automation at 6 weeks.
 That’s the benchmark.
 Some projects come in under two weeks.
 Some take eight.
 The difference isn’t the technology.
-It’s five factors you can actually control.
+It’s how well you’ve prepared before anyone touches a workflow builder.

 What are the three tiers of automation complexity?

-Every automation project falls into one of three tiers.
-The tier determines your timeline, your budget, and your testing requirements.
-Trying to estimate a timeline without knowing which tier you’re in is guessing.
+Every automation project fits one of three tiers.
+The tier sets your timeline, your budget, and your testing requirements.
+Estimating a timeline without picking a tier first is guessing.

 What does a week-by-week project flow look like?

-Here’s the typical breakdown for a Tier 2 project (multi-step workflow), which is the most common type we build.
-This is based on real project timelines with clients including Thompson Career College, AcquireX Properties, and Skylarks International.
+Here’s what actually happens each week, based on real projects with clients including Thompson Career College, AcquireX Properties, and Skylarks International.

 Week 1: Discovery and process mapping.
 We document your current process step by step.
 Every trigger, every action, every decision point, every exception.
-According to Process Street’s 2024 Automation Benchmark, companies that document processes before automating achieve ROI 2.3x faster.
-This week is the investment that speeds everything else up.
+Process Street’s 2024 Automation Benchmark found companies that document processes before automating hit ROI 2.3x faster.
+This week is the investment that speeds up everything after.

 Week 2: Architecture and build.
-Design the automation flow.
+Design the flow.
 Select and configure tools (n8n, Make, Zapier, custom APIs).
 Build the core workflow.
 Connect systems.
 This is the heads-down technical week.
-For tools like n8n and Make, the visual workflow builders let you see the logic as it takes shape.
+Visual workflow builders like n8n and Make let you see the logic as it takes shape.

 Week 3: Testing and refinement.
-Test with real data.
-Not sample data.
+Test with real data, not sample data.
 Real client records, real email addresses (test accounts), real file formats.
-According to IDC’s 2023 Future of Work study, employees spend 30% of their time on manual data tasks, and those tasks produce messy, inconsistent data.
-Your automation has to handle that mess, which is why testing with real data matters so much.
+IDC’s 2023 Future of Work study found employees spend 30% of their time on manual data tasks, and those tasks produce messy, inconsistent data.
+Your automation has to handle that mess.

 What factors speed up or slow down the timeline?

-Five variables determine whether your project hits the timeline or drags past it.
-According to Deloitte’s 2023 Global Intelligent Automation Survey, 73% of organizations report positive ROI within 12 months.
-The speed to that ROI depends on these five factors.
+Five variables determine whether your project hits the timeline or drags past it: process clarity, tool ecosystem, data quality, approval speed, and testing thoroughness.
+Deloitte’s 2023 Global Intelligent Automation Survey found 73% of organizations report positive ROI within 12 months, and the speed to that ROI depends almost entirely on these factors.

 1. Process clarity